 Please arrive at the bus stop at least 10 minutes prior to your buses' scheduled arrival or departure time.
 It is important to have all parents and campers at the bus stop to ensure an efficient bus route.
 Please note that a child may not be left alone while waiting for the bus.
 A parent or guardian must be with the child to ensure proper safety.
 If your child is a "walker" and will be arriving and departing the stop alone, please be aware that you take full responsibility for their safety.
-The Old Colony YMCA is not responsible for the children until they are safely on the bus or signed out at the end of the day.
+The Old Colony YMCA is not responsible for any child until they are safely on the bus or signed out at the end of the day.
 Campers will have assigned seating on all busses.

 The opportunity to ride on the camp bus is a privilege that can be revoked if behavior issues occur on the bus.
+Any child removed from the bus due to behavior will not receive a refund for transportation services.
 We expect campers to conduct themselves in an appropriate manner which includes:

-- · No yelling on the bus
+- No yelling, swearing, hitting etc. while on the bus

 - Campers must be seated at all times

 - No destruction of the bus or personal property

 - No food or beverage consumption while on the bus

 - No technology on the bus

+\Please note bus monitors and

+drivers may implement rules

+subject to their discretion such as

+silent bus rides, assigned seats

+etc. All rules put in place are to

+improve the safety and ease of

+transportation for both the

+passengers and the drivers.